This post may contain affiliate links. Please read my disclosure policy for details. As an Amazon Associate I earn from qualifying purchases.

-Shio koji’s simple ingredients dramatically enhances the flavors for yakisoba, it adds nice umami flavor and elegant tastes to this classic Japanese noodle dish.
+Shio koji’s simple ingredients dramatically enhance the flavors for yakisoba, it adds nice umami flavor and elegant tastes to this classic Japanese noodle dish.

 Yakisoba (焼きそば) is a popular Japanese stir fried noodle dish similar to chow mein.
 The noodles are much thinner than the Chinese version and it’s seasoned with Worcestershire-like sauce instead of soy sauce.